CasperTeam/casperbot/README.md

 ```

 # X-Tra Plugins 🎸
-* Please Visit [Xtra-Plugins](https://github.com/DevsExpo/Xtra-Plugins) To Checkout Xtra-Plugins.
+* Please Visit [Xtra-Plugins](https://github.com/casperteam/unofficial) To Checkout Xtra-Plugins.

 # Licence 📋
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)

-* Copyright (C) 2020-2021 by DevsExpo@Github, < https://github.com/DevsExpo >.
+* Copyright (C) 2020-2021 by DevsExpo@Github, < https://github.com/caspeream >.

-FridayUserbot is Free Software: You can use, study share and improve it at your
+casperbot is Free Software: You can use, study share and improve it at your
 will.
 Specifically you can redistribute and/or modify it under the terms of the
 [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as
 published by the Free Software Foundation, either version 3 of the License, or